keithehenry/keithehenry.github.io/_posts/2021-04-05-X10-CM11A-Interface.md

 Removing the jumpers isolates the development board's USB to serial emulator from the chip under development.
 Connecting serial in and serial out is a bit odd - the green jumper, receiving data for the host, is on the second row of pins.
 Putty must be set to connect on /dev/ttyACM0 at 4800.

 Now I had to hope I could find some software that worked.
-I knew "heyu" would work on Linux, but I never figured out how to use it to program macros.
+I knew "Heyu" would work on Linux, but I never figured out how to use it to program macros.
 Instead, I tried another program more like the original, Active Home Vista.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTUyNjM2NjIsLTc4MTMzMDAwMiwtMT
+eyJoaXN0b3J5IjpbOTI3NDczMjAyLC0xMDE1MjYzNjYyLC03OD
-kwMjk5NjgzLDE5MDIzNjczNDcsMTkxNTEzMTQwMyw5MzcwMDYx
+EzMzAwMDIsLTE5MDI5OTY4MywxOTAyMzY3MzQ3LDE5MTUxMzE0
-MzksOTQwMjU3MTMyXX0=
+MDMsOTM3MDA2MTM5LDk0MDI1NzEzMl19
 -->